Exclusive Offer: Enjoy Free CARA

 Alarm Stage

-Initial shock and mobilization of resources.
-You feel energized and alert.
-This is when adrenaline kicks in.
-If the stressor is brief, you recover quickly.
+Initial shock and mobilization — you feel energized and alert as adrenaline kicks in.

 2️⃣